vipular/vipular.github.io/stuff/2022_MLSP_emasters.md

   for analysis and transformation of signals.
 The lectures will focus on mathematical principles, and there will be coding based assignments for implementation.
 Prior exposure to ML is not required.
-Intuitive understanding of the principles and simple examples will be provided for easy grasp.
+Intuitive understanding and illustrative examples will be provided for easy grasp of the principles.

 ## Pre-requisites:
 There are no official pre-requisites for the course.
 But you may brush up your knowledge of the basics of linear algebra and probability theory.